OpenEvalProject/evals/manuscripts/elife-54566/v3/manuscript.md

 ## Abstract

-Calcium ions (Ca 2+ ) are essential for many cellular signaling mechanisms and enter the cytosol mostly through voltage-gated calcium channels.
-Here, using high-speed Ca 2+ imaging up to 20 kHz in the rat layer five pyramidal neuron axon we found that activity-dependent intracellular calcium concentration ([Ca 2+ ] i ) in the axonal initial segment was only partially dependent on voltage-gated calcium channels.
-Instead, [Ca 2+ ] i changes were sensitive to the specific voltage-gated sodium (Na V ) channel blocker tetrodotoxin.
-Consistent with the conjecture that Ca 2+ enters through the Na V channel pore, the optically resolved I Ca in the axon initial segment overlapped with the activation kinetics of Na V channels and heterologous expression of Na V 1.2 in HEK-293 cells revealed a tetrodotoxin-sensitive [Ca 2+ ] i rise.
-Finally, computational simulations predicted that axonal [Ca 2+ ] i transients reflect a 0.4% Ca 2+ conductivity of Na V channels.
-The findings indicate that Ca 2+ permeation through Na V channels provides a submillisecond rapid entry route in Na V -enriched domains of mammalian axons.
+Calcium ions (Ca2+) are essential for many cellular signaling mechanisms and enter the cytosol mostly through voltage-gated calcium channels.
+Here, using high-speed Ca2+ imaging up to 20 kHz in the rat layer five pyramidal neuron axon we found that activity-dependent intracellular calcium concentration ([Ca2+]i) in the axonal initial segment was only partially dependent on voltage-gated calcium channels.
+Instead, [Ca2+]i changes were sensitive to the specific voltage-gated sodium (NaV) channel blocker tetrodotoxin.
+Consistent with the conjecture that Ca2+ enters through the NaV channel pore, the optically resolved ICa in the axon initial segment overlapped with the activation kinetics of NaV channels and heterologous expression of NaV1.2 in HEK-293 cells revealed a tetrodotoxin-sensitive [Ca2+]i rise.
+Finally, computational simulations predicted that axonal [Ca2+]i transients reflect a 0.4% Ca2+ conductivity of NaV channels.
+The findings indicate that Ca2+ permeation through NaV channels provides a submillisecond rapid entry route in NaV-enriched domains of mammalian axons.

 ## Introduction